erickrenz/linux-dev-setup/README.md

 - _infra_: Sway, Wayland, Waybar, Rofi
 - _theme_: Tokyo Night, JetBrainsMonoNerdFont

-_Note: macOS/Darwin does not support any linux tiling window manager ('infra') features.
-The Kitty terminal is reccomended in order to use the other features ('langs', 'tools', 'theme')._
+_Note: MacOS/Darwin does not support any Linux tiling window manager ('infra') features.
+The Kitty terminal is recommended in order to use the other features ('langs', 'tools', 'theme')._

 ## Linux Quick Start